ArisenIO/arisenjsv1/README.md

   an account_name.
 The account_name in the 1st field gets added as the active key authorization for the action.

-* **broadcast** `[boolean=true]` - post the transaction to
+* **broadcast** `[boolean=true]` - post the bank transaction to
-  the blockchain.
-Use false to obtain a fully signed transaction.
+  the decentralized banking network.
+Use false to obtain a fully Signed Bank Transaction.

-* **sign** `[boolean=true]` - sign the transaction with a private key.
-Leaving a transaction unsigned avoids the need to provide a private key.
+* **sign** `[boolean=true]` - sign the bank transaction with a Bank Account's Private Key.
+Leaving a transaction unsigned avoids the need to provide a Bank Account's Private Key.

 ### Transaction

-The transaction function accepts the standard blockchain transaction.
+the bank transaction function accepts the standard blockchain transaction.

 Required transaction header fields will be added unless your signing without a network connection (httpEndpoint == null).
 In that case provide you own headers: